neondatabase/website/content/docs/introduction/usage-metrics.md

 ## Storage

-Neon's storage engine is custom-built to support its serverless architecture and features like [point-in-time restore](/docs/introduction/point-in-time-restore), [time travel](/docs/guides/time-travel-assist), and [branching](/docs/guides/branching-intro).
-As a result, storage in Neon works a little differently than other database services.
+Neon's storage engine is designed to support a serverless architecture and enable features such as [point-in-time restore](/docs/introduction/point-in-time-restore), [time travel](/docs/guides/time-travel-assist), and [branching](/docs/guides/branching-intro).
+Consequently, storage in Neon differs somewhat from other database services.

-In Neon, storage is comprised of your total **data size** and **history**.
+In Neon, storage consists of your total **data size** and **history**.

 - **Data size**

-  This part of Neon storage is what you might expect from most database services &#8212; it's just the size of your data across all of your Neon projects and branches.
+  This component of Neon storage is similar to what you might expect from most database services — it's simply the size of your data across all of your Neon projects and branches.
 You can think of it as a snapshot of your data.

 - **History**

-  This is the part of Neon storage that's different: "History" is a log of changes (inserts, updates, and deletes) to your data over time in the form of Write-Ahead Log (WAL) records.
-History is what enables features like [point-in-time restore](/docs/introduction/point-in-time-restore), [time travel](/docs/guides/time-travel-assist), and [branching](/docs/guides/branching-intro).
+  This aspect of Neon storage is unique: "History" is a log of changes (inserts, updates, and deletes) to your data over time in the form of Write-Ahead Log (WAL) records.
+History enables features like [point-in-time restore](/docs/introduction/point-in-time-restore), [time travel](/docs/guides/time-travel-assist), and [branching](/docs/guides/branching-intro).

   The size of your history depends on a couple of factors:

     - **The volume of changes to your data** &#8212; the volume of inserts, updates, and deletes.
 For example, a heavy write workload will generate more history than a heavy read workload.
     - **How much history you keep** &#8212; referred to as [history retention](/docs/introduction/point-in-time-restore#history-retention).
 It can be an hour, a day, a week, or even a month.
 History retention is configurable for each Neon project.
-As you can imagine, retaining 1 day of history requires much less storage than retaining 30 days, but less history limits the fetaures that depend on it.
+As you can imagine, retaining 1 day of history requires much less storage than retaining 30 days, but less history limits the features that depend on it.
 For example, 1 day of history means that your maximum restore point is 1 day in the past.

-### How branching affects storage
+### How Branching Affects Storage

-If you use Neon's branching feature, you should know that it can affect storage.
+If you use Neon's branching feature, you should know that it can also affect storage.
 Here are some rules of thumb when it comes to branching:

-  - **Creating a branch does not add to storage immediately**.
-At creation time, a branch is a copy-on-write clone of its parent branch and shares its parent's data.
+1. **Creating a branch does not add to storage immediately.** At creation time, a branch is a copy-on-write clone of its parent branch and shares its parent's data.
 Shared data is not counted toward storage.
-  - **A branch shares data with its parent while it remains within its parent's history retention window**.
-For example, if a parent branch has a 7-day history retention window, a child branch shares data with its parent branch for 7 days.
+2. **A branch shares data with its parent while it remains within its parent's history retention window.** For example, if a parent branch has a 7-day history retention window, a child branch shares data with its parent branch for 7 days.
 However, as soon as the child branch ages out of that window, data is no longer shared &#8212; the child branch's data stands on its own and is counted toward storage.
-  - **Making changes to a branch adds to storage**.
-A child branch may still share data with its parent while it exists within the parent's history retention window, but changes specific to the branch are unique to that branch and counted toward storage.
-Changing data on the child branch causes a "copy-on-write", adding a record to the branch's history.
+3. **Making changes to a branch adds to storage.** Data changes on a branch are unique to that branch and counted toward storage.
+For example, an insert operation on the branch adds a record to the branch's history.

 The storage amount you see under **Usage** on the **Billing** page in the Neon Console takes all of these factors into account.